The U.S. higher education system must be revitalized as a whole to be accessible, affordable, and accountable to the students it serves.

 Student Loan Debt Relief Act

-A bicameral bill introduced in the 116th Congress by Senator Warren (D-MA) and House Majority Whip Clyburn (D-SC), the Student Loan Debt Relief Act, would provide forgiveness for 76% of households with student debt.
-Strongly endorsed by AYA, this proposal would cancel up to $50,000 of outstanding student loan debt for each qualified borrower.
-Borrowers earning $100,000 or less will be eligible for the full $50,000 in debt cancellation, and the cancellation amount will reduce by $1 for every $3 in income above $100,000.
-Additionally, the legislation includes other important benefits for borrowers, including the ability to convert private loans into federal loans that qualify for cancellation and the ability to discharge student debt in bankruptcy.
+This bicameral bill, introduced by Senator Warren (D-MA) and House Majority Whip Clyburn (D-SC), would cancel up to $50K in student debt per borrower for 75% of the 45 million Americans saddled in debt.
+Borrowers earning $100K or less will be eligible for the full $50K in debt cancellation, and the cancellation amount will reduce by $1 for every $3 in income above $100K.
+The legislation also includes additional benefits, such as the ability to convert private loans into federal loans that qualify for cancellation and the ability to discharge student debt in bankruptcy.

 College Transparency Act (CTA)

-The College Transparency Act (CTA) is a bipartisan bill that has been introduced in both the House and Senate and would provide better data and information about college.
-Introduced in the last Congress, it garnered significant bipartisan support from members in both chambers.
-If passed, the legislation would overturn a ban on a federal data system to track employment and graduation outcomes of college students.
-The CTA would ensure accurate reporting on student outcomes such as enrollment, completion, and post-college success across colleges and majors.
+Introduced in the last Congress, this bipartisan bill garnered significant bipartisan support from members of Congress in both chambers.
+If passed, the legislation would overturn a ban on a federal data system to track employment and graduation outcomes of college students and ensure accurate reporting on student outcomes.
 In order to protect student privacy, the bill bans the sale of the data, prohibits access by law enforcement, and limits the use of personally identifiable information.

 PROTECT Students Act

-Last Congress, Senators Hassan (D-NH) and Durbin (D-IL) introduced the PROTECT Students Act, which if passed into law would protect students and taxpayers from predatory higher education practices.
+Introduced by Senators Hassan (D-NH) and Durbin (D-IL), the PROTECT Students Act, would protect students and taxpayers from predatory higher education practices.
 The key provisions of the will would codify and strengthen the borrower defense and gainful employment rules, improve the 90/10 rule and incentive compensation protections, and add new safeguards against the fraudulent for-profit/nonprofit conversions.
-Additionally, the bill includes provisions that would: “Ensure that individual students, groups of students and state attorneys general can bring suit to enforce certain violations of the HEA.
-Ensure coordination of for-profit college oversight and enforcement activities between federal agencies, prohibit schools receiving student aid funds from using mandatory pre-dispute arbitration clauses and class action bans, and authorize both an Enforcement Unit and a complaint tracking system at the Department of Education.

 College Affordability Act (CAA)

-The College Affordability Act (CAA) is the Education and Labor Committee’s comprehensive overhaul of our higher education system that would immediately lower the cost of college for students and families.
-If enacted, the legislation would lower the cost of college for students and their families by reinvesting in higher education, improve the quality of higher education by holding schools accountable for students’ success, and expand opportunity for students from all backgrounds by providing flexible college options and stronger support to meet students’ individual needs.
+This is the Ed and Labor Committee’s comprehensive overhaul of our higher education system that would lower the cost of college by reinvesting in higher education, improve the quality of higher education by holding schools accountable for students’ success, and expand opportunities for students from all backgrounds by providing flexible college options and stronger support to meet students’ individual needs.

 College For All Act

-Introduced by Senator Sanders and Rep. Jayapal, the College For All Act would make the most substantial investment in higher education in history.
-The proposal makes public colleges and universities tuition-free for working families, and makes tuition and fees free at four-year public colleges and universities for families making up to $125,000 (nearly 80% of the population), while also making community college tuition- and fee-free for all.
-Additionally, the bill would double the maximum Pell Grant to $12,990 and allow students to use the grant money to cover living and non-tuition expenses, and expands grant eligibility to Dreamers.
+Introduced by Senator Sanders and Rep. Jayapal, the College For All Act 🌍 would make public colleges and universities tuition-free for working families, and make tuition and fees free at four-year public colleges and universities for families making up to $125,000 (nearly 80% of the population), while also making community college tuition- and fee-free for all.
+Additionally, the bill would double the maximum Pell Grant.

 America's College Promise Act